orkes-io/docs/docs/developer-guides/quickstart-ai-orchestration.md

 ## Conductor UI

-### Step 1: Login to Orkes Playground
+### Step 1: Login to Orkes Developer Edition

-1. Login to https://play.orkes.io/ - you can bookmark this URL for easy access.
+1. Login to https://developers.orkes.cloud/ - you can bookmark this URL for easy access.

 ### Step 2: Create an LLM integration